A Non-Profit Charitable Organization

 Friends and Fellow NAMI Members,

-I hope to see you soon – at one of our meetings, or at our annual August picnic.
+See you soon – at one of our meetings.

 Thanks, and Peace!